jerobado/Study/ASP.NET Core/README.md

 **Single Responsiblity Principle (SRP)**
 - states that every class should be responsible for only a single piece of functionality -- it should only need to change if that required functionality changes.

+**Tag Helpers**
+- are extra attributes on standard HTML elements (or new elements entirely) that work by modifying the HTML elements they're attached to.
+- they can modify the HTML element they're attached to, but they can't modify anything else on your page.
+- simplify the fiddly mechanics of building forms

 **Template**
 - basic code required to build an application